When was the modern dress invented?

 Related Q&As

-What to wear under transparent white shirt
+What color to wear under white shirt

-Why are hoodies the best?
+Which hoodies are the best?

 Fabric Knowledge